Obama Joker Poster | Don’t Buy Insurance Company Hype

 Sheryl Stolberg and David Herszenhorn report for the New York Times that Obama and Democrats in Congress are entrenching themselves for a major offensive against the campaign of anti-health care reform misinformation.
 Clearly the machine is broken when it comes to the greatest number of people having adequate or affordable coverage in America, so change is necessary.
 Yet those who oppose Obama’s plans of late offer little to nothing in the way of change.
 Or at best, they would suggest stopgap reforms to health insurance while laying off the necessary reform to the health care industry as a whole.
 Why?
 Because health insurance companies have deep pockets!

 If you need to fill your pockets, no fax payday loans and cash advances are available.
-Apply here today!
+Get started here today!

 Start Your Loan Application